Project-X9/Android/README.md

 -enable installing applications from third party sources on the phone -copy the apk to the phone and install

+The JavaDoc documentation and unit tests are on the InstrumentedTests branch.

 To run Unit Tests:
 -clone the repo